Zelda-Universe/Tingle/docs/DEVELOPMENT.md

       `rake db:migrate:up VERSION=20081220234130`
     To revert your last migration
       `rake db:rollback`
-    To revert your last 3 migrations
+    To revert your last 3 , and migrations
       `rake db:rollback STEP=3`
     Check which version of the tool you are currently using `rake db:version`

+    If you want to make a timestamp yourself, you can use this command:
+    `date -u "+%Y%m%d%H%M%S" | putclip`
+    This tool does also help with naming and the content for the class at least, and I create new files with this customized command:
+    `rake db:new_migration name=(read | tr ' ' '_')`

   More Info:
     http://edgeguides.rubyonrails.org/active_record_migrations.html